Government Long Term Care Programs

 - Services provided under PACE include personal care, meals, social services, restorative therapies, nutrition counseling and others.
 These services are often provided at adult day care centers but may also be provided at home.

-4. Veteran Affairs Long Term Care Benefits – The Department of Veterans Affairs (VA) helps pay for long term care for service-related disabilities.
+The Department of Veterans Affairs (VA) helps pay for long term care for service-related disabilities.
 Veterans who do not have service-related disabilities but are unable to pay for long term care may also be eligible for benefits but a co-payment might be required depending on their income.
 Benefits include nursing home and in-home care but they can only be received in VA facilities.